ionos-cloud/crossplane-provider-ionoscloud/README.md

 ## Overview

-Crossplane allows the user to manage infrastructure directly from Kubernetes.
-Crossplane extends a Kubernetes cluster to support orchestrating any infrastructure or managed service.
-Providers extend Crossplane to enable infrastructure resource provisioning of specific API.

-This `crossplane-provider-ionoscloud` repository is the Crossplane infrastructure provider for IONOS Cloud Services.
-The provider can be installed into a Crossplane control plane and adds the following new functionality:
+This `crossplane-provider-ionoscloud` repository is the Crossplane infrastructure provider for IONOS Cloud.
+The provider that is built from the source code from this repository can be installed into a Crossplane control plane and adds the following new functionality:

-* Custom Resource Definitions (CRDs) that model IONOS Cloud infrastructure and services
+* Custom Resource Definitions (CRDs) that model IONOS Cloud infrastructure and services (e.g. Database As a Service Postgres, etc.)
 * Controllers to provision these resources in IONOS Cloud based on the users desired state captured in CRDs they create
 * Implementations of Crossplane's portable resource abstractions, enabling IONOS Cloud resources to fulfill a user's general need for cloud services